L7R7/gitlab-ci-build-statuses/README.md

 Fetch the current statuses of the latest Gitlab CI pipelines for all default branches in a Gitlab group and show them on an HTML page.

+## Features

+* Lightweight UI
+    * Plain HTML and CSS UI, no JS involved
+    * Refreshes automatically, so you always see the latest statuses
+    * The favicon will show an indicator summarizing all statuses, so you can directly see if everything is fine (this is especially helpful if you pin the tab in your browser)
+* Production-ready Docker container including Prometheus metrics, health endpoint, and configurable structured JSON logging
+* Caching for the list of projects of the group to speed up the regular updates as well as reduce the load on the Gitlab API
+* The pipelines will be determined in the following way:
+    * Get all the projects for the given group
+    * For all projects that have a default branch, try to get the latest pipeline run for the default branch
+    * Determine the status of the pipeline and include it in the result

 ## Usage

 ### Configuration